docker-rpm-builder/docker-rpm-builder/README.md

 # Fast native RPM building from any distro, for any distro, via docker.

+## News

+See the [News Page](https://github.com/alanfranz/docker-rpm-builder/wiki/News) for the latest news.

 ## Preamble

 While other deployment systems are at rage today, software delivery via RPM is still pretty widespread; its integration with the distributions' own tools makes it a good choice in many environments.